-- Services, including related diagnostic testing, which are primarily: - recreational, such as music or art therapy; - educational; - work-hardening therapy; vocational training; - medical and nonmedical self-care; - self-help training; - interest, sales or other taxes or surcharges on Covered Services, drugs, supplies or DME, other than those surcharges or assessments made directly upon employers or third party payers; - genetic treatment or engineering; cellular therapy, definitive drug test, gene therapy, gestational carrier, presumptive drug test and surrogate mother services except for certain FDAapproved therapies approved by BCBSNE; - genetic testing, unless scientifically validated by BCBSNE medical policy, or as required by law.
-Coverage for genetic counseling is limited to one visit prior to genetic testing and one visit following a covered genetic test; - food antigens, skin titration, cytotoxicity testing, treatment of non-specific candida sensitivity and urine auto injections; - snoring, the reduction or elimination of, when that is the primary purpose of treatment; - calls or consults by telephone or other electronic means, video or internet transmissions, and telemedicine, except in conformance with BCBSNE policies and procedures; - blood, blood plasma or blood derivatives or fractionates, or Services by or for blood donors, except administrative and processing charges for blood used for a Covered Person furnished to a Hospital by the American Red Cross, county blood bank, or other organization that does not charge for blood;
+- Services, including related diagnostic testing, which are primarily: - recreational, such as music or art therapy; - educational; - work-hardening therapy; vocational training; - medical and nonmedical self-care; - self-help training; - interest, sales or other taxes or surcharges on Covered Services, drugs, supplies or DME, other than those surcharges or assessments made directly upon employers or third party payers; - any amount paid for eligible Claims expenses which arise out of or are caused or contributed to by war or an act of war.
+"War" means declared or undeclared war, wether civil or international, and any substantial armed conflict between organized forces of a military nature; - genetic testing, unless scientifically validated by BCBSNE medical policy, or as required by law.
+Coverage for genetic counseling is limited to one visit prior to genetic testing and one visit following a covered genetic test; - food antigens, skin titration, cytotoxicity testing, treatment of non-specific candida sensitivity and urine auto injections; - snoring, the reduction or elimination of, when that is the primary purpose of treatment; - calls or consults by telephone or other electronic means, video or internet transmissions, and telemedicine, except in conformance with BCBSNE policies and procedures; - blood, blood plasma or blood derivatives or fractionates, or Services by or for blood donors, except administrative and processing charges for blood used for a Covered Person furnished to a Hospital by the American Red Cross, county blood bank, or other organization that does not charge for blood; - wigs, hair prostheses and hair transplants, regardless of the reason for the hair loss; - hair analysis, including evaluation of alopecia or age-related hair loss; - Services provided to or for: - any dependent when coverage is provided by a Single Membership, except when benefits are specifically provided by the plan for a newborn or adopted child; - any person who does not qualify as an Eligible Dependent; - any Covered Person before his or her effective date of coverage, or after the effective date of cancellation or termination of coverage.

-- wigs, hair prostheses and hair transplants, regardless of the reason for the hair loss; - hair analysis, including evaluation of alopecia or age-related hair loss; - Services provided to or for: - any dependent when coverage is provided by a Single Membership, except when benefits are specifically provided by the plan for a newborn or adopted child; - any person who does not qualify as an Eligible Dependent; - any Covered Person before his or her effective date of coverage, or after the effective date of cancellation or termination of coverage. - military service related illness or injury; - Services for which there is no legal obligation to pay, including: - Services for which no charge would be made if coverage did not exist; - any charge above the charge that would have been made if no coverage existed; or - any service which is normally furnished without charge; - charges in excess of the Contracted Amount; - charges made separately for Services and/or procedures, supplies and materials when they are considered to be included within the charge for a total Service payable, or if the charge is payable to another provider;
+- military service related illness or injury; - Services for which there is no legal obligation to pay, including: - Services for which no charge would be made if coverage did not exist; - any charge above the charge that would have been made if no coverage existed; or - any service which is normally furnished without charge; - charges in excess of the Contracted Amount; - charges made separately for Services and/or procedures, supplies and materials when they are considered to be included within the charge for a total Service payable, or if the charge is payable to another provider;